A Complete Guide To Email Marketing For Events

 - Personal touch – Using names, current locations, information based on interests or personal preferences in the subject line can help to increase open rates across your audiences.

-- Subjects that create a sense of urgency – Create a sense of FOMO (fear of missing out) by using a subject line that includes limited-time percentage off offers, discounts or deals on event tickets.
+- Subjects that create a sense of urgency – Create a sense of FOMO (fear of missing out) by using a subject line that includes a limited-time percentage off offers, discounts or deals on event tickets.

 - Breaking news – Entice the click with intriguing news stories that relate to your event.
 This could be about a keynote speaker or just a new feature of your event.